vetscience/HPGAP/README.md

 ## Run the pipeline

-To run the pipeline, simply follow this command:
+To run the pipeline, first, you need to prepare the configuration file (see "setting the configuration file").
+After that, you can use the following command to generate a "HPGAP.main.sh", which contains the specific command lines for running each step of the analysis.

 ~~~bash
 udocker run -v <the path to your git cloned directory>:<the path to your git cloned directory> -v <the path to your working directory>:<the path to your working directory> --env="PATH=<the path to your git cloned directory>" HPGAP_c1 /bin/bash -c 'HPGAP.pl --config <the path to your configuration file>'